eth-cscs/GPU-Saturation-Scorer/README.md

-# GPU Saturation Scorer (gss)
+# GPU Saturation Scorer (gssr)
-`gss` is a utility meant to collect and analyze GPU performance metrics on the CSCS ALPS System. it is based on top of Nvidia's DCGM tool.
+`gssr` is a utility meant to collect and analyze GPU performance metrics on the CSCS ALPS System. it is based on top of Nvidia's DCGM tool.

 ## Install
 ### From Pypi
 ```
-pip install gss
+pip install gssr
 ```

 ### From GitHub Source